 Design

-Co-architecting design system technical architecture with AI agents
+Co-architecting a design system’s technical architecture with AI agents

 Why the human is still essential here

-The designer sets product/design vision and makes final architecture tradeoffs; the agent accelerates exploration and implementation details but shouldn’t unilaterally decide critical technical choices.
+The designer provides the product/design intent and makes the final calls on long-term viability and tradeoffs; the agent accelerates technical exploration and execution details but shouldn’t own critical architecture decisions.

 How people use this